pyannote/pyannote-database/README.md

 ### Collections

-A collection of files can also be defined using `pyannote.database` configuration file using the `Collection` task:
+A raw collection of files (i.e. without any train/development/test split) can be defined using the `Collection` task:

   ```yaml
   # ~/database.yml